Nordstrom (NYSE:JWN) Issues FY 2024 Earnings Guidance

-Nordstrom (NYSE:JWN – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
+Nordstrom (NYSE:JWN – Get Free Report) updated its FY 2024 earnings guidance on Tuesday.
 The company provided EPS guidance of 1.750-2.050 for the period, compared to the consensus EPS estimate of 1.750.
 The company issued revenue guidance of $14.5 billion-$14.8 billion, compared to the consensus revenue estimate of $14.8 billion.
 Nordstrom also updated its FY25 guidance to $1.75-2.05 EPS.

 Nordstrom Price Performance

-Nordstrom (NYSE:JWN – Get Free Report) last posted its quarterly earnings data on Tuesday, August 27th.
-The specialty retailer reported $0.96 EPS for the quarter, topping analysts’ consensus estimates of $0.71 by $0.25.
-The firm had revenue of $3.89 billion during the quarter, compared to analysts’ expectations of $3.88 billion.
+Nordstrom (NYSE:JWN – Get Free Report) last announced its quarterly earnings data on Tuesday, August 27th.
+The specialty retailer reported $0.96 EPS for the quarter, beating analysts’ consensus estimates of $0.71 by $0.25.
+The firm had revenue of $3.89 billion for the quarter, compared to analyst estimates of $3.88 billion.
 Nordstrom had a negative return on equity of 26.45% and a negative net margin of 1.35%.
-The firm’s quarterly revenue was up 3.2% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.84 EPS.
-On average, analysts anticipate that Nordstrom will post 1.79 EPS for the current year.
+The business’s quarterly revenue was up 3.2% compared to the same quarter last year.
+During the same period last year, the company earned $0.84 EPS.
+As a group, equities analysts expect that Nordstrom will post 1.79 earnings per share for the current fiscal year.

-JWN has been the subject of several recent analyst reports.
-Evercore ISI lifted their price target on Nordstrom from $17.00 to $19.00 and gave the company an in-line rating in a report on Friday, May 31st.
-Telsey Advisory Group restated a market perform rating and issued a $23.00 price target on shares of Nordstrom in a report on Tuesday, August 20th.
-Barclays lifted their price target on Nordstrom from $15.00 to $18.00 and gave the company an underweight rating in a report on Friday, May 31st.
-Bank of America lifted their price target on Nordstrom from $15.00 to $18.00 and gave the company an underperform rating in a report on Friday, May 31st.
-Finally, StockNews.com upgraded Nordstrom from a hold rating to a buy rating in a report on Thursday, August 8th.
-Four investment analysts have rated the stock with a sell rating, six have given a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $18.36.
+A number of equities research analysts recently weighed in on the stock.
+Telsey Advisory Group reissued a market perform rating and set a $23.00 price target on shares of Nordstrom in a research note on Tuesday, August 20th.
+StockNews.com raised Nordstrom from a hold rating to a buy rating in a research note on Thursday, August 8th.
+Barclays lifted their price objective on Nordstrom from $15.00 to $18.00 and gave the stock an underweight rating in a research note on Friday, May 31st.
+Evercore ISI increased their target price on Nordstrom from $17.00 to $19.00 and gave the company an in-line rating in a research note on Friday, May 31st.
+Finally, JPMorgan Chase & Co. raised their target price on Nordstrom from $15.00 to $17.00 and gave the stock an underweight rating in a report on Friday, May 17th.
+Four analysts have rated the stock with a sell rating, six have given a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, Nordstrom has an average rating of Hold and an average price target of $18.36.

 Nordstrom, Inc, a fashion retailer, provides apparels, shoes, beauty, accessories, and home goods for women, men, young adults, and children.
 It offers a range of brand-name and private-label merchandise through various channels, such as Nordstrom branded stores and online at Nordstrom.com; Nordstrom.ca; Nordstrom stores; Nordstrom Rack stores; Nordstrom Locals; ASOS; Nordstromrack.com; mobile application; and clearance stores under the Last Chance name.